HandanYenial/FlaskFeedback/Readme.md

 #Flask Feedback

 **Introduction:**
 Flask FeedBack is a web application that allows users to sign up and log in to their individual accounts.
 Once logged in, users can provide feedback, edit their feedback, delete their feedback, and view a list of all the feedback they have submitted.
-To ensure data security and privacy, certain routes are protected to prevent unauthorized access.
+Routes are protected to prevent unauthorized access.
 For instance, user1 cannot edit feedback created by user2.

 **Features:**
 1. **User Authentication:**